neoswap-ai/neoswap-solana-collection-swap/README.md

 });
 ```

-## how to process the bundle transaction
+## How to process the bundle transaction

 ```js
 let BT : BundleTransaction[];